About Hummingbird Natives

 -

-The simple answer: Usually not.
 One of the greatest advantages of native plants is that they've evolved to thrive in local soil conditions exactly as they naturally occur.
 They're adapted to Massachusetts' soils, including their pH, nutrient levels, and structure.

 The "right plant, right place" principle: Rather than amending soil to suit plants, it's better to choose native plants suited to your existing soil conditions.
 Massachusetts has diverse soils - from sandy coastal areas to clay-rich inland regions to rocky woodland soils.
 There are native plants adapted to each of these conditions.